Invernisoft-Inc/neovim-conf/README.md

 * Space +

 #### Copilot:
-Copilot shows automatically in the autocomplete menu while you type, you can close this menu with "Ctrl-e"
-* Alt + ] : Trigger a suggestion, or switch to the next one, '[' for previous
-* Alt + l : Accept suggestion
-* Ctrl + e : Close suggestion

 Suggestion: Disable entirely the autotrigger of the menu and enable the autotrigger of copilot

 _Tip: search for the keyword 'elivim' in the conf files_